Planarity and dimension I: Auxiliary oriented graphs: definitions and the coloring lemma

 Let $H \in \{\HIO,\HOI\}$.
 We assign a weight of $0$ or $1$ to each edge of $H$.
 All cycle edges and shifted edges in $H$ are of weight $1$ and all the remaining edges in $H$ are of weight $0$.
 The \emph{weight} of a path in $H$ is the sum of the weights of its edges.
 Furthermore, for a vertex $v$ of $H$, $\maxsw(H,v)$ is the maximum weight of a directed path in $H$ starting in $v$ and $\maxew(H,v)$ is the maximum weight of a directed path in $H$ ending in $v$.

 Contrary to the four previously defined oriented graphs, the maximum order of a directed path in $\HIO$ and $\HOI$ cannot be bounded in terms of $\se_P(I)$.
 Also, the maximum weight of a directed path cannot be bounded in terms of $\se_P(I)$ (see~\Cref{fig:path-HIO} later in the paper).
-Within~\cref{lemma:HIO}, we prove a weaker property that is good enough for our purposes in~\cref{lem:coloring}. \vbox{ \begin{restatable}{lemma}{hmm} Let $m = 2\se_P(I) \cdot (2\se_P(I)+6)$. \begin{enumerate} \item If $((a,b),(a',b'))$ is an edge of weight $1$ in $\HIO$, then
+Within~\cref{lemma:HIO}, we prove a weaker property that is good enough for our purposes in~\cref{lem:coloring}.